drvenki/autoseq/README.md

 ## Clinseq barcodes

-Each sample/preparation/capture item should have a corresponding barcode with the format `PROJECT-SDID-TYPE-SAMPLEID-PREPID-CAPTUREID` where:
+Each sample+preparation+capture item should have a corresponding barcode with the format `PROJECT-SDID-TYPE-SAMPLEID-PREPID-CAPTUREID` where:

 * `PROJECT` is a two-letter short project designator.
 One of `AL` (alascca), `LB` (liquid biopspy) and `OT` (other)
 * `SDID` is an identifier for a single individual.
 It must match the pattern `P-[a-zA-Z0-9]+` (*NOTE:* This necessitates an additional "-" within this field).